 Budget flexibility is important in today’s dynamic, always-changing business environment.
 Organizations need to be able to react quickly and take advantage of new opportunities as they arise, allocating resources as necessary as part of an agile business model.
-Knowing exactly how much you are committed to in terms of compensation is a big part of this flexibility—both in real time and in the future.
+Knowing exactly how much you are committed to in terms of compensation is a big part of this flexibility—both in real-time and in the future.

-Ensuring accrual accuracy is all about having the right data, the ability to analyze the information appropriately and communication with the right people in the organization.
+Ensuring accrual accuracy is all about having the right data, the ability to analyze the information appropriately, and communication with the right people in the organization.

-- Communication: The finance department isn’t the only team with insight into compensation.
+2. Communication: The finance department isn’t the only team with insight into compensation.
 Sales managers—and even sales reps—can provide valuable information about goals and the likelihood of meeting bonuses.
 The sales operations team can also provide insight into how compensation is likely to evolve in the future.

-Accurate accruals give you the ability to react quickly to changing business conditions and allocate budget appropriately in a way that makes sense for the organization.
-Accruals need to be based on a complete data set that incorporates historical, current and forecasting models, and you need to make sure you get feedback from everyone in the sales organization who may have insight into how compensation will fall.
-Complete visibility into compensation commitments help you make informed decisions and remain agile in today’s dynamic marketplace.
+Accurate accruals give you the ability to react quickly to changing business conditions and allocate the budget appropriately in a way that makes sense for the organization.
+Accruals need to be based on a complete data set that incorporates historical, current, and forecasting models, and you need to make sure you get feedback from everyone in the sales organization who may have insight into how compensation will fall.
+Complete visibility into compensation commitments helps you make informed decisions and remain agile in today’s dynamic marketplace.